frequently asked questions...

 How fit do I have to be to join a tour?

 Most tours are suited to anybody of normal fitness and mobility with a desire to get out and experience local culture.
 Walking and optional trekking may be included in some of our itineraries.
 Some of our tours may feature drives of more than 5 hours or more basic accommodation, where this is the case the tour dossier will provide details.
 Each tour dossier contains a section on IS THIS TOUR FOR ME please read this carefully before deciding to book a tour.
-Note on our Bhutan tour travellers will need to ensure that they have greater level of fitness due to the high altitude of this destination.

 What if I’m a single traveller?